KarimEbrahemAbdelaziz/PengguinPay/README.md

  3. While installing `Cocoapods` you'll be asked for `openexchangerates` AppId, please enter yours or use this for testing purposes, `d367f022b0a24af092ba471aa4187a83`.
  4. Open the project with Xcode
  5. Run the project
- 6. Check the Emulator or your real device
+ 6. Check the Simulator or your real device

 ## The App Architecture